marcospinello/talk-tech-writers-tech-docs/source/slides.md

 ## Question 3: Where does truth live?

-Sources: product behavior, API contracts, owner knowledge, release notes.
+Sources:
+- Product behavior
+- API contracts
+- Owner knowledge
+- Release notes

 <!--
 Explain that writers need to identify authoritative sources before writing.
 Distinguish between places where people discuss onboarding and places where truth is maintained.